 Q: What browsers can I use for the Pricing application?
 (FAQ017)

-A: The Pricing application works using Google Chrome and Internet Explorer.
-We don't support IE versions below 9.0.
-The application may still work, but the look and potentially some functionality will be lost.
+A: The Pricing application works using Google Chrome, Firefox and Internet Explorer.
+IE versions 9.0 and earlier are not supported.
+The application may still work, but the expected appearance and potentially some functionality will be lost.

 Q: How do I select multiple values -- for example SSA State Code -- when creating a study size estimate?
 (FAQ018)